 Yee Peng Lantern Festival is celebrated primarily in northern Thailand, with the largest celebrations held in Chiang Mai.
 If you want to experience this festival, go to Chiang Mai where Yi Peng coincides with the nationally celebrated Loy Krathong Festival (the famous Thailand Lights Festival).

-8. Where are the best places to experience Yi Peng lantern release in Chiang Mai?
+8. Where are the best places to experience Yi Peng Lantern Festival in Chiang Mai?

-There are many places to join the festival and release lanterns, paid or free.
+There are many places to join the festival, paid or free.
 If you want to enjoy the festival like the locals, you can go to the Ping River, Three Kings Monument, and Thapae Gate.

-- Nawarat Bridge on the Ping River: This is where most of the Chiang Mai locals go to release their khom loi sky lanterns as well as their krathong floating lanterns on the nearby Ping River.
+- Nawarat Bridge on the Ping River: This is where most of the Chiang Mai locals go to release their krathong floating lanterns on the nearby Ping River.

 - Three Kings Monument: It is the place where the majority of activities take place.
 You can watch a candle-lighting ceremony and a Buddhist worship ritual.